Pans for Aisin Transmissions:

 When high temperatures cause transmission fluid to lose its ability to lubricate, wear and tear on the transmission increases.
 If the temperature gets above 250°F, the rubber seals harden then leaks start to occur.
 ATF manufacturers suggest that for every 20° above 175°F, the life of the transmission is reduced by half.
 Keeping the transmission cool is especially a concern for vehicles in harsh driving conditions such as towing or hauling, climbing hills, and repeated shifting.

 A common question people ask is how much lower will the fluid temperature be with a PML pan.
 We don't know.
 Everyone has specific driving conditions and there is a huge variety of vehicles.
 It isn't feasible for us to test so many vehicles and configurations.
-Customers that have temperature sensors have reported 20-30 degree (F) drops in oil temperatures.
+Customers that have temperature sensors have reported 10-20 degree (F) drops in oil temperatures.
+There's no guarantee.
 If your transmission oil is looking brown or smells burnt, it's getting too hot.
 An aftermarket pan is an easy and inexpensive way to cool.

 A PML transmission oil pan has a drain hole and plug so the fluid can be easily drained.
 A drain hole makes changing the transmission fluid easier, saving you time.
 And if you decide to change the fluid yourself, you save money.
 Draining and replacing the fluid at regular intervals extends the life of the transmission.